"Beat is for Yoko Ono!"

 And then there's the masterpiece.

 APPROXIMATELY INFINITE UNIVERSE (1973) is one of the greatest double albums in rock history, on par with Dylan's BLONDE ON BLONDE, THE BEATLES, and The Clash's LONDON CALLING.
-Its range of subjects, genres, and emotions is visionary, so much so that it basically templates future acts before they happened: "Yang Yang" = Sub Division, "Move On Fast" = X-Ray Spex, "Catman" = Tom Tom Club, "What A Mess" = Cibo Matto, "Death Of Samantha" = Tori Amos (and gave that band their name).
+Its range of subjects, genres, and emotions is visionary, so much so that it basically templates future acts before they happened: "Yang Yang" = Sub-Division, "Move On Fast" = X-Ray Spex, "Catman" = Tom Tom Club, "What A Mess" = Cibo Matto, "Death Of Samantha" = Tori Amos (and gave that band their name).
 Tough rockers, tender ballads, crunchy funk, gumbo rhumbas.
-And not a single shriek to be heard.
+And barely a shriek to be heard.

 In the wake of their trial separation she released FEELING THE SPACE (1973), an understatedly melodic album showcasing the virtuosity of the band Elephants Memory, without John's involvement.
 A great one by turns tough, vulnerable, and funny.
 The Soul vocal chant on "Woman Power" even uncannily predates the "Wonder Woman" TV theme from two years later.

 The beautiful A STORY from 1974 was lost in their reconciliation, and only released in the '90s.
 An amazingly sweet and pretty record.

 Because no one heard these albums, the duo's album comeback DOUBLE FANTASY (1980) came as a shock to everyone.
 Now Yoko's songs were suddenly recognized as concurrent with The B-52s, X-Ray Spex, and The Slits.
 The bittersweet elegy SEASON OF GLASS (1981) took that critical appreciation further.